 If the idea of putting ingredients together absolutely terrifies you, you can – luckily – order delivery.
-Either way, we’ve got some easy tips to pair wine with brunch beyond the basic mimosa (although there’s nothing wrong with a mimosa-fueled brunch), and make your mom feel fabulous.
+Either way, we’ve got some easy tips to pair wine with brunch beyond the basic mimosa (although there’s nothing wrong with a mimosa-fueled brunch).

 Keeping Things Simple